Senate Passes "I-Stop" to Reduce Prescription Drug Abuse

-In response to the escalating problem of prescription drug abuse, the state Senate today passed legislation that would make significant changes to the way prescription drugs are distributed and monitored in New York State.
+In response to the escalating problem of prescription drug abuse, the state Senate and Assembly have passed legislation that would make significant changes to the way prescription drugs are distributed and monitored in New York State.

 The bill (S7637), sponsored by Senator Andrew Lanza (R-I, Staten Island) and Senator Kemp Hannon (R, Nassau), Chairman of the Senate Health Committee, includes "real time" prescription tracking to provide more information to doctors and pharmacists, in an effort to prevent deaths from abuse and overdoses of prescription drugs, particularly painkillers.

 "This legislation will save lives," said Senator Bill Larkin (R-C, Cornwall-on-Hudson).
 "The growing epidemic of prescription drug abuse has escalated beyond anyone's expectations and drastic measures are needed to prevent further deaths.
 I am very pleased that the Senate and the Assembly were able to work with Governor Andrew Cuomo to reach an agreement that will prevent further abuses and educate people on the dangers of prescription pain medications," said Larkin.